kizniche/Mycodo/3.5/README.md

 ### Wifi

 With a supported usb wifi dongle, setting up a wireless connection is as simple as the next few commands and a reboot.
 Consult documentation for your wireless card or google if this doesn’t work.

+`sudo vi /etc/wpa_supplicant/wpa_supplicant.conf`

-Edit wpa_supplicant.conf with `sudo vi /etc/wpa_supplicant/wpa_supplicant.conf` and add the following, change the name and password to that of your wifi network.
+Edit wpa_supplicant.conf with the above command and add the following, changing the name and password for your wifi network.

 ```
 network={